WeHo Seismic Retrofit Program

 How will I know if my building will be subject to the ordinance?

-The inventory of buildings that will be subject to the recently adopted Ordinance is currently under review and being reconciled with the specifications of the Ordinance.
-Information will become available when the building data has been finalized.
+The inventory of buildings that will be subject to the recently adopted Ordinances is currently under review and being reconciled with the specifications within the Ordinances.
+Building information will become available in late October 2017.

 How much does a Soft Story Retrofit cost?